 It is very common and completely normal for newborn babies to have their eyes remain closed for the first few days or weeks of life.

-At birth, a newborn’s eyes are often swollen or crusty, and their eyelids may even appear to be stuck shut.
+At birth, newborns’ eyes are often swollen or crusty, and their eyelids may even appear stuck shut.

 This is due to the natural development of a newborn’s eyes and eyelids.
-When a baby is in the womb, their eyelids are fused together to protect their delicate eyes.
+When babies are in the womb, their eyelids are fused together to protect their delicate eyes.

 It is not until around 32-34 weeks of gestation that this fusion begins to separate.

 Even after birth, a newborn’s eyelids may remain somewhat sticky or swollen as the muscles and structures continue to develop.
-It is typically not until 2-3 weeks of age that a newborn’s eyes will fully open on a regular basis.
+It is typically not until 2-3 weeks of age that a newborn’s eyes will fully open regularly.

 This is simply a normal stage of development as your baby’s eyes and eyelids mature.
 However, you should contact your pediatrician if: